Jewish World Review July 11, 2011 / 9 Tammuz, 5771

 But not all trials involving young women and their dead little girl make for good TV.
 For instance, if Casey Anthony were a black woman with a black baby, the TV networks wouldn't have given the story 10 minutes, from beginning to end.

 Remember, this was a true crime drama about, Casey, the girl next door.
 The white girl next door, with the cute little white dead kid.

 And if there wasn't any video of the adorable little girl, you wouldn't have seen much of the trial on TV, either.
 TV rule #1: You must have video if you want to get on the air.

+And if Casey was fat.
+Or ugly, with a big pimple on her nose.
+No way they'd cover that trial.
+It's also against the rules.
 But TV executives aren't the only shallow ones.
 So are lots and lots and lots of Americans.
 In fact, we can be a remarkably shallow people at times.
 And this, my friends, is one of those times.

 Every weekday JewishWorldReview.com publishes what many in the media and Washington consider "must-reading".
 Sign up for the daily JWR update.
 It's free.
 Just click here.

 JWR contributor Bernard Goldberg, the television news reporter and author of several bestselling books, among them, Bias, a New York Times number one bestseller about how the media distort the news.
 He is widely seen as one of the most original writers and thinkers in broadcast journalism.
 Mr. Goldberg covered stories all over the world for CBS News and has won 10 Emmy awards for excellence in journalism.
 He now reports for the widely acclaimed HBO broadcast Real Sports.